devsrv/livewire-modal/README.md

 > 💡 Modal size supports `sm` `lg` `xl`        *// completely optional*

 #### 🌈 Bonus
-you are free to put content in livewire view file in any structure, but the package provides an blade component for bootstrap modal which you can use as:
+you are free to put content in livewire view file in any structure, however the package provides an blade component for bootstrap modal which you can use as:

 ```html
 <x-livewiremodal-modal>